RenaSchott/Project2-JSGame/README.md

 - no frameworks and libraries were used
 - Balsamiq
   - was used to create the wireframes
+- Lucidchart
+  - was used to create the flow chart
 - GIMP
   - was used to create the favicon and to edit the images
 - Google fonts